-Have an end date in mind, say three months or six months.
+The first and foremost step in your marriage separation checklist is arriving at a decision about how long this separation is going to last.
+Have an end date in mind, say three months or six months and make sure that both of you agree to it.
 The separation agreement depends on what your goals are: is it just to see how you feel when you live apart or is the final goal to give a shot at working through your differences?

 2. Discuss money, don’t hesitate

-It is an important point to include in your trial separation checklist regardless of the period of staying apart.
+Even if it is a trial separation in the same house, do talk about this with your partner.
+It is an important point to include in your trial separation checklist regardless of the period or location of staying apart.
 What do you plan to do regarding the joint accounts and credit cards?

-This is very essential – who moves from where?
-Will you continue to staying in the home you married into or will your partner?
-At times, you can also opt for a trial separation in the same house especially if you are guaranteed of personal space.
+This is extremely essential – the question of, who moves from where?
+Will you continue to stay in the home you married into or will your partner?
+At times, you can also opt for a trial separation in the same house especially if you are guaranteed personal space.

 Related Reading: 9 Ways To Fix A Broken Marriage And Save It